AVEVA/CONNECT-data-services-developer-docs/content/communities/communities.md

 Because communities are in the cloud, using them does not require installation of additional hardware or software.

 Communities can accommodate trusted business partners who are not sharing data or do not have a PI system of their own.
-With communities, business partners can sign up for their own OCS tenant to read and gain access to data shared, without having to implement an on-premises PI System or other software.
+With communities, business partners can sign up for their own tenant to read and gain access to data shared, without having to implement an on-premises PI System or other software.